Moorfields at Stratford

 What support can I get from Moorfields to help manage my eye condition in between appointments?

-Please continue to follow the healthcare advice given to you by your team between appointments.
+Continue to follow the healthcare advice given to you by your team.
 If you are required to administer eye drops to keep your condition stable, please do so.
 If you need any further support, you can speak to one of our nurses via the nurse-led helpline on 0207 566 2345.

 If you experience sudden sight loss, or eye injury, please attend your nearest eye care unit or log on to our online A&E service.